Nadal to play Federer in Australian Open final

 - The players have won a combined 31 majors

-Rafael Nadal and Roger Federer — the friendly rivals, behemoths who own a combined 31 majors — will meet in a grand slam final for the first time in six years after the Spaniard beat Grigor Dimitrov 6-3 5-7 7-6 (7-5) 6-7 (4-7) 6-4 with the match finishing after midnight in Melbourne Friday.
+Rafael Nadal and Roger Federer -- old adversaries, behemoths who own a combined 31 majors -- will meet in a grand slam final for the first time in six years after the Spaniard beat Grigor Dimitrov 6-3 5-7 7-6 (7-5) 6-7 (4-7) 6-4 in an epic match which finished after midnight in Melbourne Friday.

-The Spaniard secured a crucial break in the fifth set's ninth game and although Dimitrov saved two match points, an overhit shot from the Bulgarian handed the match to Nadal.
+The Spaniard secured a crucial break in the fifth set's ninth game and although Dimitrov saved two match points, an overhit shot from the Bulgarian 15th seed allowed Nadal to progress to his 21st grand slam final.

-Tournament director Craig Tiley must have been a happy camper, especially since the women's final Saturday is a battle between two more legends of the game, Serena Williams and older sister Venus.
+Tournament director Craig Tiley said tennis was lucky to have dream Australian Open singles finals, with two other legends of the sport -- sisters Serena and Venus Williams -- competing against each other in Saturday's women's final.

-Last year the Australian Open was overshadowed by allegations of match fixing in tennis, so backhanders were being discussed as much as backhands.
+It's the first time since Wimbledon in 2008 that the illustrious quartet have all landed in a grand slam final, and the first time in the Open Era all four grand slam singles finalists are at least 30.

 Beset by a wrist injury in 2016, not to mention other ailments in recent years, Nadal hadn't progressed to a grand slam final since winning the 2014 French Open.